backdoordetectors/backdoordetectors.github.io/index.md

 # Backdoor Attacks Against Object Detectors in the Physical World

-Here is the summary of attack scenarios:
+Here is a summary of a small selection of attack demonstration videos:

 - [Mobile Demo App](#demo)
 - [Effectiveness of Morphing for Backdooring Detectors in the Real World](#baseline)
 - [Clean and Poisoned Signs](#cleanPoisoned)
 - [Input-Agnostic Attacks](#inputAgnostic)
 - [Partial Backdoor Attacks](#partialBackdoor)

-Please note that all videos' speed is slowed down by half for the viewer's convenience.
+We have slowed down the speed of all videos by half for the viewer’s convenience.

-## Mobile Demo App {#demo}
+# Mobile Demo App {#demo}

 In order to evaluate and demonstrate physical backdoor attacks in real-world scenarios, we created an Android application that includes built-in traffic sign detectors.
 The app provided live predictions while the car was in motion, and the accompanying video was recorded from the deployed Android phone.
 However, due to the limited hardware of the mobile device we used, the video may experience some delays.
 Additionally, any blurring in the video was added during post-processing for the purpose of maintaining anonymity.